St Hermans Estate Co Limited

 How long can a caravan remain on the park?

-Each caravan has a defined Licence Period, which is recorded in the Holiday Licence Agreement.
+Each caravan has a defined Licence Period of twenty years from the date that the caravan was first bought by a consumer (the Date Of First Purchase) and this is recorded in the Holiday Licence Agreement.

 What is a Holiday Licence Agreement?

-It is a document (click here for a copy) that sets out the terms upon which a caravan owner is entitled to place their caravan on a park.
+It is a document that sets out the terms upon which a caravan owner is entitled to place their caravan on a park.
 These terms include payment of the pitch fee and other charges, a requirement to insure the caravan and how and when the agreement will come to an end.

 Are there any other rules or conditions?

-Yes, Park Rules (click here for a copy) are issued by us from time to time.
+Yes, Park Rules are issued by us from time to time.
 They cover the rules of conduct and practice applicable to the occupation and use of caravans and other facilities at the park.

-Yes, caravans may only be sold on the park for fifteen years from the Date Of First Purchase.
-Once this period has lapsed they may be kept on for a further five years (to the end of the Licence Period) but can not be sold or transferred on the park.
+Yes, but only for the first fifteen years of the Licence Period (the Age Limit) which is also recorded in the Holiday Licence Agreement.
+Once this period has lapsed, the caravan may be kept on for a further five years (to the end of the Licence Period) but can not be sold or transferred on the park.